soedinglab/transannot/README.md

 #### Important options of the annotate module

-`--simple-output` parameter allows users to obtain simplified output for each query sequence, which only includes query and target IDs, header of the target database and E-value.
+`--simple-output` parameter allows users to obtain simplified output for each query sequence, which only includes query and target IDs, a header of the target database and E-value.
 Whereas standard output contains sequence identity and bit score in addition to details provided in the `--simple-output`.
 Usage:

     transannot annotate $1 $2 $3 $4 $5 $6 --simple-output

 When no tag is used, standard output will be provided.

-`--min-seq-id` is a parameter to adjust minimum sequence identity for the searches.
-Default value is set to 0.3.
+`--min-seq-id` is a parameter to adjust the minimum sequence identity for the searches.
+The default value is set to 0.3.

 `--no-run-clust` performs annotation without clustering.
 All the input query sequences will undergo annotation searches.

 #### Use of custom database for annotation
-If one is interested in annotation against an user-defined database, `annotatecustom` module provides such an opportunity.
-To run custom annotate module execute the following command:
+If one is interested in annotation against a user-defined database, `annotatecustom` module provides such an opportunity.
+To run the custom annotate module execute the following command:

     transannot annotatecustom <assembledQueryDB> <user-defined DB>

-User-provided database will be converted to the MMseqs2 format within the module, but it is also possible to initially provide a MMseqs2-formatted database.
-Limitation is that unless ID descriptors are included in the database, no mapping can be performed and no group descriptors will be retrieved.
+The user-provided database will be converted to the MMseqs2 format within the module, but it is also possible to initially provide a MMseqs2-formatted database.
+A limitation is that unless ID descriptors are included in the database, no mapping can be performed and no group descriptors will be retrieved.

 #### tmp folder